uptonking/note4yaoo/lib-db-linvodb-community.md

 - Do the entries actually stay in the database?
 Or only on the filesystem?
   - If it's only on the FS, it's pretty normal, as medea won't delete the entries unless you call compact ( can't remember how it was called ).

+- Think I was wrong.
+It seems that a Key Value pair with an ID and a key get returned on each refresh only if I create an intended new entry before the refresh and it's inconsistent, it does not always happen.
+I hope I'm explaining well enough.
+Could create a small video with an example if you want to.
+  - The results themselves are not returned by the find({}), but they're in Resources > IDBWrapper.

 - ## [is there any way to encryption and decryption](https://github.com/Ivshti/linvodb3/issues/64)
 - since linvodb3 is only a middleware, so you can use an encrypted back-end store (key-value store) and you would achieve the goal